Membership form 2022-2023

 Single membership shall be £35 a year, and a family membership shall be £30 each where there is more than one family member joining.

-£2 Gate money for each member at each meeting.
+Gate money per meeting is £2 for each member (and £3.50 for each non-member).

 Herne Bay Photographic Club Constitution